nestjs/azure-database/README.md

 export class ContactModule {}
 ```

-You can optionnaly pass in the following arguments:
+You can optionally pass in the following arguments:

 ```typescript
 AzureTableStorageModule.forFeature(Contact, {